jmathai/jmathai.github.com/_posts/2012-08-01-fundraising.md

 *Runway* is what start-up founders call the amount of time until there's no money left to feed their kids.
 Prior to funding, a start-up's runway is a function of each founder's ability to survive without collecting a paycheck.
 Since Rachel was staying at home with Tavin (and later our daughter Elodie) it meant our runway was whatever money we had available in the bank and brokerage accounts.

-## When my start-up met reality

-I remember telling Rachel when I left my job in May that I'd go no longer than 6 months without funding.
-Founders tend to underestimate the time required to raise funding.
-Keeping that in mind, I felt 6 months was both aggressive and realistic.

-Determined to close a round of funding by the end of 2012 I warmed up leads and had a spreadsheet of a couple dozen angel investors I knew by 1 or 2 degrees of separation.
-I probably still have that spreadsheet laying around; it'd be fun to dig up.

 ## Kickstarting OpenPhoto

 It was 2011 and Kickstarter was only 2 years old.
 The largest campaign hadn't yet broke the $1M funding level.
-It was also a time when Kickstarter had to approve which project could launch a crowdfunding campaign on their site.
+It was also a time when Kickstarter had to approve which projects could launch a crowdfunding campaign on their site.
 Fortunately they picked an idea I submitted.

 I launched my [Kickstarter campaign for OpenPhoto](https://www.kickstarter.com/projects/jmathai/openphoto-a-photo-service-for-your-s3-or-dropbox-a) on July 1<sup>st</sup> of 2011.
-It was an intense 30 days that didn't follow the typical inverted bell curve of funding that most Kickstarter campaigns do.
-Instead I received a big boost in the middle of the 30 day campaign when [Techcrunch covered OpenPhoto](http://techcrunch.com/2011/06/29/former-yahoo-engineer-quits-to-build-a-flickr-killer-on-kickstarter/).
+It was an intense 30 days during which I received press coverage from [Techcrunch](http://techcrunch.com/2011/06/29/former-yahoo-engineer-quits-to-build-a-flickr-killer-on-kickstarter/), [ReadWrite](http://readwrite.com/2011/06/20/save_your_photos_to_amazon_or_dropbox_with_app_pla) and others.
 By the end of the campaign I crossed my funding goal by raising $25,242 of my $25,000 goal.
 The successful funding from Kickstarter helped validate not only that people were interested in OpenPhoto but that they were willing to pay for it.

 The Kickstarter funding wasn't a proper angel or seed round but I knew it would help.
-The exposure from Kickstarter [helped get us accepted by Mozilla into their WebFWD accelerator](http://blog.webfwd.org/post/9300091721/webfwd-welcomes-the-first-fellows).
+In fact, the exposure from Kickstarter [helped get us accepted by Mozilla into their WebFWD accelerator](http://blog.webfwd.org/post/9300091721/webfwd-welcomes-the-first-fellows).
 WebFWD didn't include any funding but legitimized us a little bit more and we got access to some great mentors and investors.

 It was time to turn that into a successful angel round.

+## When my start-up met reality

+Determined to close a round of funding by the end of 2012 I warmed up leads and had a spreadsheet of a couple dozen angel investors I knew by 1 or 2 degrees of separation.
+I probably still have that spreadsheet laying around; it'd be fun to dig up.

+It had been 15 months since I told Rachel that I'd go no longer than 6 months without funding.
+Founders tend to underestimate the time required to raise funding.
+Knowing that, I felt 6 months was both aggressive and realistic.

-## The first wave
+## <a name="first-wave"></a>The first wave

 Between October and March we talked with numerous angel investors while also pitching Kapoor Ventures and Khosla Ventures amoung others.
 I knew the pitches weren't going well.
 If an investor is interested, you'll know.
 I knew anything else meant there wasn't chemistry.